Editor’s Note: This post has been updated with new content and links to better serve our readers 🙂

 9) Track and Optimize Your Cost Per Click (CPC) Bid

-Similar to AdWords, every keyword can have its own controlled cost per click (CPC) bid.
+Similar to Google Ads, every keyword can have its own controlled cost per click (CPC) bid.
 However, as with all analysis, you should track the keyword’s progress for at least a week or two before adjusting your prices.
 Tracking keyword performance for Amazon advertising campaigns can help optimize your CPC and determine if there needs to be an adjustment.

 If you’re not sure how your CPC Bid and ad costs are going, check out your Campaign Manager through your Amazon Seller account.
 You can use the same steps for Tips #4 and #7 to determine what’s working for you and what’s not.